Bolstering yourself with a necromantic facsimile of life, you gain 1d4 + 4 temporary hit points for the duration.

 Here are a few ways to use False Life in DnD 5e:

-1. Cast it before combat.
+Cast it before combat.
 False Life has two huge advantages: an hour duration and no concentration requirement.
 Combined, this means you can usually start a fight with False Life’s temporary hit points already applied, thus saving you an action in combat.

-2. Get it on your Bladesinging Wizard.
+Get it on your Bladesinging Wizard.
 This subclass will ultimately get the most utility out of False Life, since they’re involved in melee combat all the time.

 However, any gish-type character build will see extra benefit from False Life.

-3. Get the Fiendish Vigor Eldritch Invocation (PHB 111).
+Get the Fiendish Vigor Eldritch Invocation (PHB 111).
 This Warlock invocation allows you to cast False Life on yourself at well as a 1st-level spell, without expending a spell slot.
 And with the Eldritch Adept feat, any character can pick this up (TCoE 79).

-5. Ditch it at higher levels.
+Ditch it at higher levels.
 False Life’s temporary hit points represent a significant multiplier on your normal hit points at low levels (1-4).
 But once your character starts facing off against dudes who have much higher damage per round than 6.5, False Life becomes less and less worth the spell slot.

 That being said, if your other 1st-level spells similarly fall off in utility at higher levels, False Life can be a not-useless way to burn those slots pre-combat for a bit of extra safety.

-Is False Life 5e a Good Spell?
+Is False Life Good 5e?

 Yes, False Life is a good spell at the early tier of play (levels 1-4) and an okay spell at the early-mid tier (level 5-8).
 It becomes noticeably worse at higher levels where the temporary hit points it offers becomes proportionally less useful to players’ total hit point pools.

-Still, a 1-hour, no concentration defensive buff is very tempting.
+Still, a 1-hour, no-concentration defensive buff is very tempting.
 And at early levels, the Fiendish Vigor Eldritch Invocation can guarantee that you start off every combat with 6-7 temporary hit points, no spell slots required — no small thing when your regular hit point pool is under 20.

 For Warlocks with access to False Life, Armor of Agathys is usually the better option, offering slightly fewer temporary hit points but also coming with automatic retaliatory cold damage against attackers.
 It too has a 1-hour duration with no concentration requirement.
 (As a rule reminder, the two can’t stack!)